 For some parents, the changes may seem gradual.
-But for others, it may appear as if the only remaining evidence of your dear child are features that federal agents could use to identify them through their physical remains.
+But for others, it may appear as if the only remaining evidence of your dear child are features that federal agents could use to identify through their physical remains.
 However, what is important to understand is that as your growing child moves through common stages toward adulthood, their behaviors are the sum of their particular environment, both outside and inside their skin.

 Between these environmental forces, the least understood and yet most influential by far is the climate within (or under) our skin.
 It is very complex and beautifully synchronous team of biochemical and molecularly organized structures that operate independently, yet together for the whole body.
 Everything within the internal environment is there for a reason.
 Every part from the greatest to the smallest, mobile to fixed, weaved or fragmented has a role and would not be there without serving some purpose.
 One role which is often a focus of behavioral sciences is that of communication, that is how the parts “talk” to each other.
 This is where you may have heard the term, “chemical messengers”.
-This refers to the wide array of signaling methods cells use to communicate top-down instructions on what to do and when to do it.
+This refers to the wide array of signaling methods used to communicate top-down instructions on what to do and when to do it.

-Since #stress is such a profound issue in adolescence, let us just mention this first.
-As #children develop toward independent and responsible adults, they will have to pass through a very difficult transition where their world is completely reframed.
+Since stress is such a profound issue in adolescence, let us just mention this first.
+As children develop toward independent and responsible adults, they will have to pass through a very difficult transition where their world is completely reframed.
 They understand their environment through the eyes of their parents.
 They emerge into a large society of many other individuals where they lack significance and meaningfulness beyond “who they are” as children of their parents.
 It is through their groups and select friends that they become unique as a separate entity, therefore more meaningful and significant.
 But these associations are not without bruises and bumps to their sprouting young ego.
 This is often where kids become more abrasive with others especially those in authority and challenge the important values they were taught from youth.
 It is important to understand that attitudes and actions are not motivated by a hurtful intention.
 It is a desperate attempt to become unique in a world of others; to be an individual and therefore to be special and meaningful.
 Sometimes, this may even mean having to reject everything and everyone they know close to them just to see what remains, which helps define “who they are”.

-In order to better understand the magnitude of stress that a #teenager faces, we must consider that they are experiencing significant changes in their own physical development and these changes impact their evolving self-regard through family, school, and social group dynamics.
+In order to better understand the magnitude of stress that a teenager faces, we must consider that they are experiencing significant changes in their own physical development and these changes impact their evolving self-regard through family, school, and social group dynamics.

 When stress is experienced we are wired to prepare for some form of adaptive action.
 This means our minds and body need to fall back on a base level program in our DNA that is designed for survival in the face of potential threats.
-Through “perceived” dangers, our #brain relates a message that the pituitary gland must amplify for “full alert” to the entire body.
+Through “perceived” dangers, our brain relates a message that the pituitary gland must amplify for “full alert” to the entire body.
 It releases a hormone trigger (ACTH) that quickly stirs the adrenal cortex (along the top of our kidneys) to send out the alert through cortisol.

 Now we shift our spotlight to Testosterone.
 Yes, ladies, you have some of this stuff too.
 However, it usually is fed forward toward modification as an estrogen precursor.
-So, this topic is relevant to both genders.
+However, this topic is relevant to both genders.